-Triphala, the Ayurveda medicine, has been used for over 1000 years in India and is famously known to be the one medicine for hundreds of diseases!
+Triphala, a popular Ayurveda medicine, has been used for several years in India and is famously known to be the one medicine for hundreds of diseases!
 Moreover, several references in respected Ayurvedic texts, such as Charaka Samhita and Sushrutha Samhita, assure the therapeutic use of Triphala.

-Triphala is one of the most common Ayurveda medicines that treats various health problems and promotes general health.
+Triphala treats various health problems and promotes general health.
 The symptoms it can treat range from gastrointestinal issues to vision problems, skin problems, dental cavities, and even to help manage diabetes.
 And that is not all.
 It has many other uses, and this article elaborates on this great Ayurveda staple’s uses and benefits.

 Triphala and its ingredients

 Tripala means three fruits.
 It is a herbal formulation consisting of three fruits Emblica Officinalis (Amalaki), Terminalia Bellirica (Bibhitaki) and Terminalia Chebula (Haritaki), which are native to the Indian subcontinent.

 Ayurveda recognises six tastes- swadu (sweet), amla (sour), lavana (salty), katu (pungent), tikta (bitter), and kashaya (astringent).
 Every taste is associated with certain medicinal benefits.
 Interestingly, Triphala contains five tastes except for lavana and is considered a potent Ayurvedic medicine.

 Triphala is, in fact, described as a Rasayana in the Ayurveda text.
 Rasayana lengthens lifespan and invigorates the body.
 Ayurvedic medicine also classifies it as tridosha rasayana as it balances every one of the three doshas.